microsoft/Dynamics-365-FastTrack-Implementation-Assets/ScheduleAPI/LIB_Odata/README.md

+LIB_ODATA implements two classes.

-LIB_ODATA implements Authentication and Get, Post, Patch, Delete RestAPI calls.
+Class HttpRequest ( to execute Get, Post, Patch, Delete RestAPI calls)
+methods:
+  * new ( <tenant>, <environment URL>)
+  * Authenticate()
+  * WebCall()

+Before using the HttpRequest you need to setup the Authentication as described in https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/data-entities/services-home-page

-Authentication can be done via ClientId and ClientSecret or UserName, Password and ClientId.
+Authentication can be done via ClientId and ClientSecret (WebApplication) or UserName, Password and ClientId (Native).

-The library has a file "secure.txt" where you store the encrypted values of these authenthication keys.
+The library has a PowerShell script (EncryptCredentials.ps1) to create the file "secure.txt" where you store the encrypted values of these authenthication keys.

-The library has a method encrypt that you use to encrypt the keys and write them to the file secret.txt For ClientId and ClientSecret you can use following code

-using module LIB_OData
-cls

-[string] $file = "<directory>\secure.txt"
-$key = encrypt ""
-$value = encrypt ""

-Out-File $file
-($key+'-'+$value) | Add-Content $file

- For Username and Passowrd :

-using module LIB_OData
-cls

-[string] $file = "<directory>\secure.txt"
-$key = encrypt ""
-$value = encrypt ""

-Out-File $file
-($key+'-'+$value+'-'+$clientid) | Add-Content $file
+Open this file in ISE, replace the values between <> with your values and run the script to create the secure file.